Mumble-SRL/MBurgerSwift/Readme.md

 # Authentication

-Read the full admin documentation apis [here](https://github.com/Mumble-SRL/MBurgerSwift/tree/master/MBurgerSwift/MBAuth).
+Read the full documentation for authentication apis [here](https://github.com/Mumble-SRL/MBurgerSwift/tree/master/MBurgerSwift/MBAuth).

+# Admin

+If you need to create blocks and sections in your MBurger project you can use the [MBAdmin SDK](https://github.com/Mumble-SRL/MBAdmin)

 # Plugins
 You can add more to MBurger with plugins, classes that conforms to the `MBPluginProtocol` that can extend the functionalities of MBurger.
 An example of a plugin is [MPPayments](https://github.com/Mumble-SRL/MBPayments-iOS.git) a plugin that you to charge the users with single payments or sbscription.